Mid-Cap Stocks Definition

 You may download the full list of NASDAQ Mid Cap stocks here

 - During the business cycle expansion phase, mid-cap companies perform well as the growth of these companies is generally stable with the low-interest rates and cheap capital.
 Because of this, it becomes easy for the managers of the mid-cap to get low-cost loans whenever required in order to fulfill the rising demand.
-They generally grow either through the investment in capital equipment, acquisitions or mergers.
+They generally grow either through the investment in capital equipment, acquisitions, or mergers.

 - Mid-cap companies in the market are less risky and less volatile when compared with small-cap companies.
-In case if any economic downturn comes in the economy then it is less likely that the mid-cap companies will go bankrupt and this is not the case with the small-cap companies which are more likely to go bankrupt in case of any economic downturn.
+In case if any economic downturn comes in the economy, then it is less likely that the mid-cap companies will go bankrupt, and this is not the case with the small-cap companies, which are more likely to go bankrupt in case of any economic downturn.

-- When the data of the past years is seen, it is observed that in history the Mid-Cap Stocks have outperformed when compared with both small-cap stocks and the large-cap stocks and Small-Cap and trends is not expected to change in anytime soon.
+- When the data of the past years is seen, it is observed that in history, the Mid-Cap Stocks have outperformed when compared with both small-cap stocks and the large-cap stocks and Small-Cap and trends is not expected to change in anytime soon.
 Like the S&P Mid-Cap Index gave $2,684 in return for every $1,000 amount invested by the investors in it.

 - Stocks of the mid-cap companies are underfollowed in the stock market when compared with the large-cap stocks.
-This gives a huge opportunity to investors who make wise decisions for growing their investment at a great pace.
+It gives a huge opportunity to investors who make wise decisions for growing their investment at a great pace.

 - The return generated from investing in the Mid-cap funds gives less amount of return on the investment made when compared with the small-cap fund.

 - Mid-cap stocks generally suffer from liquidity constraints because of the smaller capital base of these companies.

 - Mid-cap is the concept or the term which is given to companies having a market capitalization between $2 billion and $10 billion.